Commitment to Cleaning-Up Dry Cleaning Finds Global Appeal.

 That ‘something big’ is now coming of age at a time when all of us are thinking more and more about the responsibilities we share in taking better care of each other and the world we live in.
 GreenEarth is on the rise with the number of affiliates now well into the thousands, and Fortune 500 companies lining up for a closer look at how they might contribute to what’s poised to become the future of dry cleaning.
 At the center of it all is a team in Martin City that Maxwell describes as small but powerful and incredibly important.

-“We have workers in the field helping affiliates, but our core team of about 13 people here in Martin City are the headquarters for world-wide support.
+“We have workers in the field helping affiliates, but our core team of about 13 people here in Martin City is the headquarters for worldwide support.
 They’re really an amazing group.
-Our job is to do whatever it takes to help our affiliates with resources, marketing and any other guidance they need to serve their customers and spread the word about the higher standard we’re creating.”
+Our job is to do whatever it takes to help our affiliates with resources, marketing, and any other guidance they need to serve their customers and spread the word about the higher standard we’re creating.”